openwisp/openwisp-controller/docs/developer/utils.rst

 - ``instance``: instance of ``Device`` which got registered.
-- ``is_new``: boolean, will be ``True`` when the device is new, ``False`` when the device already exists (eg: a device which gets a factory reset will register again)
+- ``is_new``: boolean, will be ``True`` when the device is new, ``False`` when the device already exists (e.g.: a device which gets a factory reset will register again)

 This signal is emitted when a device registers automatically through the controller HTTP API.